KatyaRobinson/100-days-of-code/log.md

 ### The Movement Source Website
 <strong>Functionality: </strong>

-- Add social media icons to the footer and header. - HTML, CSS
-- Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS

 <strong>Styling</strong>
-- Choose an icon pack and implement with the design.
-- Redesing Contact page to fit in with the website theme.
-Remove map??? or make it way smaller and in the bottom of the page

 ###CSSDailyImages